julieboisard/julieboisard.github.io/index.md

 In essence, with better tools, we're not just seeing more; we're understanding more.

+### Protists -omics

-### Protists -omics: Diving into Protists diversity through Long-Reads Metabarcoding, Metagenomics and Whole Genome Sequencing
+#### Diving into Protists diversity through Long-Reads Metabarcoding, Metagenomics and Whole Genome Sequencing

 Microbial eukaryotes play a vital role in ecosystems by supporting nutrient cycling, food chains, and biodiversity.